-Applied Data Science Lab
+Applied Data Science & NLP Lab

 The Applied Data Science Lab develops novel analytical applications to improve the real world around us.
 Pritzker and May (2015:7) define Data Science as “the extraction of actionable knowledge directly from data through a process of discovery, or hypothesis formulation and hypothesis testing”.
 In addition, they also relate the skills needed in Data Science.